daattali/beautiful-jekyll/resources_pages/general_lab_instructions.md

   - All data cleaning/wrangling must be done programmatically (*i.e.,* in R, Python, etc) so that it is reproducible.
   - All dependencies are listed (using a package or environment management strategy could make this easier in some cases... up to you!).

-#### Make it easy for others to run your code:
+#### Make it easy for others to run your code

   - At the beginning of each code source file, load any necessary packages, so your dependencies are obvious.
   - At the beginning of each code source file, import anything coming from an external file.
 This will make it easy for someone to see which data files are required, edit to reflect their locals paths if necessary, etc. There are situations where you might not keep data in the repo itself (*e.g.,* you are downloading data from a website).
   - Pretend you are someone else.
 Clone a fresh copy of your own repo from GitHub, read your instructions to re-run your code.
-Does it “just work”?
+Does it "just work"?
 It should!

 ### Deadline
 The lab deadlines are given on the course repo and/or MDS calendar. **These are hard deadlines.** In particular,